isc-projects/stork/doc/dev/devel.rst

 It requires the ``TEST`` environment variable to specify the test to profile.
 It can be an exact name or a regular expression.

-Caller needs also to specify the ``SCOPE`` environment variable.
+A caller also need to specify the ``SCOPE`` environment variable.
 It must be set to the subdirectory where the test is located.
 E.g., for the ``TestGetMachineByAddress`` test located in the ``backend/server/database/model/machine_test.go`` file, the ``SCOPE`` should be